1ux/DCF77Decode/README.md

 \approx 1,59 \mu\text{F}
 $$

-This is where the value for the resistor and capacitor comes from
+This is where the value for the resistor and capacitor comes from.
+The Schmitt trigger is used to smooth the edges for the digital input.

 <p align="center">